 - The main principle is to link from pages with higher SEO ranking/overall authority to pages needing the boost.

 - Use proper keywords as the anchor text.
-For example, the source page might be a digital marketing content, and the target page might discuss SEO.
+For example, the source page might be digital marketing content, and the target page might discuss SEO.
 Here, “SEO strategy” can be the anchor text.

 - Internal linking should work together with how you structure your URLs, discussed above.
 Plan your content ahead, and plan a linking structure from your most important content covering the broadest topic, linking to more specific pieces.

 - There are various plugins where you can automatically add the “related posts” section.
 It works like an internal linking, but double-check whether the related links are actually related.

-There are various ways to implement proper internal linking structure, and this guide by Neil Patel might help you further.
+There are various ways to implement a proper internal linking structure, and this guide by Neil Patel might help you further.

 6. On-Page Optimizations Part 2: Technical Optimizations

 This part of the SEO for software companies will be about optimizing your site as a whole.
 The main goals here are to allow Google an easier time to crawl and index your site, and to give Google the perception that you are an authoritative site for your target keywords.